Amsterdam/amsterdam.github.io/guides/style-guide-python.md

 Git hooks are great for fast and light-weight tests.
 Here's how you can setup your commit hooks for automated style checks.
 This assumes your project has a Makefile with a linter command named `check`:
+# How we code Python

     # .git/hooks/pre-commit
+A lot of the software we make at City of Amsterdam is written in Python.

     #!/bin/sh
     make check